hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

      // chorus
      F~G~A~F~>C~C~<G~~~

-Now that you have finished working on the verse, you can just focus on the chorus part without having to go back to the top every time you press the play button.
+Let's say you have just finished working on the verse in the above example - since the bookmark is placed at the top of the chorus, you can now focus on writing the chorus without having to go back to the top every time you press the play button.

 Note that the bookmark will not be effective when you export to an audio file.